Statewide and Local Staff

 President & CEO

 Heather Larkin joined Arkansas Community Foundation in 1998 and became its President and CEO in January 2008.
-She is committed to and enjoys engaging people and connecting resources to build stronger communities in Arkansas.
-Heather has been named one of Arkansas’ Top Influencers by Arkansas Money & Politics and one of the top 20 Influential Women in Arkansas by Arkansas Business.
+Heather has seen the Foundation through monumental asset grantmaking growth to where the Foundation is now largest grantmaker in the state by the number of grants made annually.
+In 2022, Heather was appointed by Governor Asa Hutchinson to the Arkansas Women’s Commission, was named Woman of the Year in Philanthropy by the Women’s Foundation of Arkansas, and was recognized as one of the top 20 Influential Women in Arkansas by Arkansas Business.
 She was also named as a “Scholar in Residence” at the Clinton School of Public Service Center on Community Philanthropy for exemplary contributions in the field of community philanthropy.
 Heather is a Hull Fellow and attended the Hull Leadership Program, a program to nurture and inspire the Southeast’s philanthropic leaders.
 In 2005, she was selected as one of five Americans to be a Transatlantic Community Foundation Fellow.
-The Fellowship enabled her spend three weeks in Europe exploring issues of nonprofit governance, strategic planning, grantmaking, investments and public/private partnerships.
 Heather is a native of Charleston, Ark.
 She attended Hendrix College in Conway and while at Hendrix, she competed in several sports including cross-country, track and basketball.
 Upon graduating with distinction in economics and business, she went to work for Ernst and Young, LLP and became a Certified Public Accountant.
-After working at Ernst and Young for a couple of years, she returned to the academic arena and graduated from the University of Arkansas at Little Rock School of Law.
-While at the UALR School of Law she served as survey/comments editor for the UALR Law Journal.
-Heather serves or has served on the boards of Just Communities of Arkansas, Keep Arkansas Beautiful Foundation, Rotary Club 99 and Acansa Arts Festival.
+She returned to the academic arena and graduated from the University of Arkansas at Little Rock School of Law where she served as survey/comments editor for the UALR Law Journal.
+Heather has served on the boards of Just Communities of Arkansas, Keep Arkansas Beautiful Foundation, Rotary Club 99 and ACANSA Arts Festival.
 She was inducted into the Hendrix Athletic Hall of Honor in 2007.
-She is also a member of various organizations and is a graduate of Leadership Greater Little Rock class 19 and of Leadership Arkansas Class 1.
+She is also a member of various organizations and is a graduate of Leadership Greater Little Rock class 19 and of Leadership Arkansas Class I.

 Chief Development Officer

-Previously, Ashley has been senior director of development for Heifer International, senior vice president of major and planned gifts for Arkansas Children’s Hospital Foundation and executive director of the CARTI Foundation.
-She also spent eight years as a capital campaign consultant for various Arkansas charities prior to joining Arkansas Community Foundation.
-She was named to Arkansas Business Forty Under Forty and was a member of the Leadership Greater Little Rock Class XV in 2000.
-Her Master’s Degree in Business Administration was earned at the University of Arkansas at Little Rock in 1997, and she graduated from Centenary College of Louisiana with a Bachelor of Science in Business in 1989.
+Since 2015, Ashley Riggin Coldiron serves as Chief Development Officer for Arkansas Community Foundation.
+Ashley has been in the development field since 1992, previously, working for Heifer International, Arkansas Children’s Hospital Foundation and executive director of the CARTI Foundation.
+She also spent eight years as a capital campaign and development consultant for various Arkansas charities prior to joining Arkansas Community Foundation.
+Ashley was named to Arkansas Business Forty Under Forty, was a member of Leadership Greater Little Rock Class XV and was named one of Arkansas Money & Politics Power Women of 2022.
+Her Master’s Degree in Business Administration was earned at the UA Little Rock, and she graduated from Centenary College of Louisiana with a Bachelor of Science in Business.
+Ashley is a 21/64 Certified Advisor, which focuses on multigenerational advising, facilitation and training for next generation engagement.

 Chief Communications Officer